swcarpentry/git-novice/01-backup.md

 If we ever delete it,
 we will lose the project's history.

-We can ask Git for the status of our project at any time like this:
+We can check that everything is set up correctly by asking Git to tell us the status of our project:

 ~~~
 $ git status